wlav/cppyy/doc/source/installation.rst

 The former is still under development and expected to be updated frequently.
 It is small enough to download and build very quickly.
-The latter, however, takes a long time to build, but since it is very stable, splitting it if off allows the creation of binary wheels that need updating only infrequently (expected about twice a year).
+The latter, however, takes a long time to build, but since it is very stable, splitting it off allows the creation of binary wheels that need updating only infrequently (expected about twice a year).

 All code is publicly available; see the